How to Deal With Repressed Emotions in Relationships: 10 Ways

 Dealing with repressed feelings can affect your everyday activities.
 Repressed emotion leads to sudden emotional release, outbursts, or explosions when condoning it for an extended period.

 People often use emotional repression and emotional suppression interchangeably, but these two are different.
+Let’s look at repressed emotion’s meaning and how it differs from the other.

 The difference between repression vs. oppression lies in the intention behind each of them.
 According to the American Psychological Association, “repression” and “suppression” involve removing mental content from awareness.